Schwarzian quantum corrections to shear correlators of the near-extremal Reissner-Nordstr\"om-AdS black hole: Quantum-corrected shear retarded Green's functions

 \section{Quantum-corrected shear retarded Green's functions}

 We are finally in a position to compute the effect of bulk quantum fluctuations on the shear retarded Green's function.
-Recall that in section \ref{sec:Matching}, we obtained the asymptotic expansion of the inner solution \eqref{Innersolouterexp} in the matching region:

-The outcome of the analysis in section \ref{sec:IRscaling} is that this IR operator receives Neumann boundary conditions from the outer region.
-So the $O(\zeta^0)$ term should be considered as the response, and the $O(\zeta)$ term as the source.
-Hence the inner retarded Green's function is \eqref{InnerIRG},
+In section \ref{sec:Matching}, we computed the non-local shear retarded Green's function